Ziconius/FudgeC2/README.md

 ##### Controller
 - [x] Check for `fudge.db` in the working dir, if not configure new setup.
 - [x] Code refactor Controller to boot server & listener
-- [ ] Clean code for version release
+- [x] Clean code for version release - partial

  ---